wangweiSJTU/OTUR/README.md

 ### (1) Results on synthetic noisy images:

-**Visual comparison on synthetic noisy images with brown Gaussian noise.
+** Visual comparison on synthetic noisy images with different noise conditions.
 The PSNR/PI/LPIPS results are provided in the brackets.
 The images are enlarged for clarity.**

 ![alt text](images/brown_gaussian.png )